 |Product Liability||$1,000,000 per occurrence/ $2,000,000 aggregate|

 |Workers Compensation||CA Statutory limits|

 Vendors are encouraged to complete a vendor information sheet which is filed by commodity/service.
 Purchasing uses this information when soliciting quotes.
 Completing a vendor information sheet does not guarantee that a supplier will be notified every time a quotation or bid for a particular commodity or service is issued.

 Purchases over $35,000 are made through a formal sealed bid process.
-Bids are advertised, complete bid packets with detailed specifications are made available to interested parties, bids are publicly opened on specified date and time, and final award must be approved by Board of Directors prior to purchase order being generated.
+Bids are advertised, complete bid packets with detailed specifications are posted at LVMWD.com, bids are publicly opened on specified date and time, and the final award must be approved by the Board of Directors prior to the purchase order being generated.
 Notices of formal bid opportunities and recent awards are posted on the web site.